AashutoshBhardwaj/Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 The flow of node-red will found in the repository as node-red flow.json file.

-You can find the discovery manual and cloud function code and assistant skill file above.
+You can find the watson discovery manual, watson assistant skill file and cloud function code and assistant skill file above.